 When life gets busy and we’re rushing from one thing to another, it can be easy to forget how wonderful we are.
 We lose sight of ourselves along the way.
 Teach your child to be mindful, in-the-moment, to slow down and appreciate moments and who they are in these moments.
 For instance, enjoying good conversation over family dinner when everybody’s talking and listening to each other, we forget how imperfect we feel everywhere else and we just feel loved and accepted for who we are.
 Meditation is another wonderful too for practicing mindfulness and learning to accept ourselves.
 Encourage family meditation time for 5 minutes every morning before going about your day.

 It’s easy to think our lives are miserable when we compare ourselves to other people.
 But remember, what we know of someone else’s life is only the surface.
 We don’t really know what goes on in their mind or how they feel about themselves.
 When your child starts comparing themselves to someone else, point out that they don’t know everything about that person’s life and remind them just how wonderful they are.
 Comparison is a game that doesn’t help anyone.

 My dad always used to say it this way, “Stop counting.”
 My sister and I used to complain that the other had more popsicles or got to stay up later, etc and my dad would tell us to stop counting because things all evened out.
-The grass may seem greener in someone else’s yard but do you know how hard they worked or how much money they paid to make it that way.
+The grass may seem greener in someone else’s yard, but do you know how hard they worked or how much money they paid to make it that way?
 Comparison doesn’t feel good.
-It is better to remember there is enough for everyone and we all get our turns.
+It is better to remember there is enough good things for everyone and we all get our turns.